GispoCoding/GP002_johdanto_qgisin_kayttoon/README.md

 ## Rendering

-The [index.Rmd](src/index.Rmd) file is a special file that always gets rendered first Other Rmd files get rendered in alphabetic order to separate pages.
+The [index.Rmd](src/index.Rmd) file is special file that always gets rendered first Other Rmd files get rendered in alphabetic order to separate pages.
 Use the YAML header section (separated by `---`) of index.Rmd to define a author, title, and abstract for the materials.